Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group

-Additionally, \cite{Benisty2022} recently used the Timing Argument to place constraints on the LG mass while removing the impact of the LMC-induced reflex motion from velocity measurements of M31.
+Additionally, \cite{Benisty2022} recently modeled the contribution of the LMC-induced shift in the barycenter of the MW and used the Timing Argument to place constraints on the LG mass while removing the impact of the LMC.
 More specifically, they estimate the contribution of the reflex motion of the MW disk to the observed velocity vector of M31 by modeling the orbital history of the MW--M31 system and the MW+LMC--M31 system.
+The impact of the LMC on the mass measurements of the LG thus depend on the orbital and mass models of the LMC about the MW.
+This is in contrast to our work, which need make no assumption about the mass of the LMC, its orbital history, or the merger history of the MW.
 Upon implementing the Timing Argument, including a cosmological constant, and removing the LMC-induced reflex motion, they find a LG mass of $5.6^{+1.6}_{-1.2}\times10^{12}\Msun$, which is roughly 25\% larger than our findings, and that accounting for cosmic bias \& scatter lowers the mass by an additional 40\% to $3.4^{+1.4}_{-1.1}\times10^{12}\Msun$, 25\% lower than our findings.
-However, they find that in general, inclusion of the motion of the MW disk due to the interaction with the LMC lowers the LG mass by $\sim10\%$, which is consistent with our finding of a reduction in the total LG mass by $\sim10-20\%$.
+However, they find that, in general, inclusion of the motion of the MW disk due to the interaction with the LMC lowers the LG mass by $\sim10\%$, which is consistent with our finding of a reduction in the total LG mass by $\sim10-12\%$.